mongodb/mongo/src/mongo/logv2/README.md

 Attributes are created with the `_attr` user-defined literal.
 The intermediate object that gets instantiated provides the assignment operator `=` for assigning a value to the attribute.

-Attributes are associated with replacement fields in the message string by index.
-The first replacement field (from left to right) is associated with the first attribute and so forth.
-This order can be changed by providing an index as the *arg_id* in the replacement field ([grammar](https://fmt.dev/6.1.1/syntax.html)). `{1}` would associate with attribute at index 1.
+Attributes are associated with replacement fields in the message string by name or index, using names is strongly recommended.
+When using unnamed replacement fields, attributes map to replacement fields in the order they appear in the message string.

 It is allowed to have more attributes than replacement fields in a log statement.
 However, having fewer attributes than replacement fields is not allowed.

-Libfmt supports named replacement fields within the message string, this is not supported in the log system.
-However, *format spec* is supported but will only affect the human readable text output format.

 The message string must be a compile time constant.
 This is to be able to add compile time verification of log statements in the future.